-The following steps provide an example for a typical use of the LSM remote commands with a hypermotion camera:
+The following steps provide an example for a typical use of the LSM remote commands with a hypermotion camera (valid only for cameras that use the CLEAR command):

 1. Initially, the blocks are recorded or empty

 2. Press RECORD on the remote to delete any recorded material on the blocks and start the recording in loop mode on block 1 (first use of this key).